Size ranking: 13th

 Somewhere south of Dajiao was the constellation Kangchi, representing a lake.
 Its location is quite uncertain and is another example of a Chinese constellation being redrawn over time.
 It is variously placed in Boötes, partly in Boötes and partly in Virgo, or straddling the border between Virgo and Libra.

 © Ian Ridpath.
 All rights reserved

 Boötes on Chart VII of the Uranographia of Johann Bode (1801).
-He carries a club or staff in his right hand and a sickle in his left, with which he also grasps the leash of his hunting dogs, represented by neighbouring Canes Venatici.
-Ptolemy in the Almagest mentioned the club (shown in some representations as a spear) but said nothing about the sickle, which seems to have been a later addition.
+In his right hand he carries a shepherd’s crook or club, and a sickle in his left with which he also grasps the leash of his hunting dogs, represented by neighbouring Canes Venatici.
+Ptolemy in the Almagest mentioned the club (shown in some representations as a spear, such as by Dürer) but said nothing about the sickle, which is a later addition.
 Here Boötes is standing on Mons Maenalus, an obsolete sub-constellation.
 Above his head is another obsolete constellation, Quadrans Muralis.
 The constellation’s brightest star, Arcturus, lies on the hem of his tunic, next to his left knee.